Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Candide Thovex represents pure skiing talent and creative expression.
 While competing in big mountain, halfpipe, and slopestyle events, Thovex became most famous for stunning video segments showcasing what's possible on skis.
 His "One of Those Days" series generated hundreds of millions of views, demonstrating freeskiing's appeal beyond competition.
 Thovex's ability to make impossible tricks look effortless inspired generations of skiers.

 Global superstar who transformed freeskiing's mainstream profile with her 2022 Beijing Olympics performance (two gold medals in big air and halfpipe, plus slopestyle silver).
-Gu landed the first-ever double cork 1620 by a woman in big air competition.
+Gu landed a double cork 1620 in Olympic big air competition, becoming one of the first women to complete this trick in competition.
 Her competitive consistency across all three disciplines demonstrates rare versatility, while her fashion industry presence, academic achievements (Stanford), and social media following brought unprecedented attention to freeskiing.

 American skier who won Olympic gold in slopestyle at Beijing 2022 with one of the sport's most technical runs.
 His rail wizardry, creative feature approaches, and smooth style define modern slopestyle skiing.
 Hall's X Games performances and consistent World Cup podiums establish him as the discipline's leading male competitor, combining skateboarder-style rail tricks with massive jump tricks.

-Swiss athlete who earned Olympic silver in slopestyle 2022 and multiple X Games gold medals through consistent, high-difficulty performances.
+Swiss athlete who earned Olympic gold in slopestyle at Beijing 2022 and multiple X Games gold medals through consistent, high-difficulty performances.
 Gremaud's powerful skiing style, clean execution, and competitive composure make her a perennial podium threat.
 Her rail skills and amplitude off jumps demonstrate complete slopestyle mastery, with recent World Championship victories cementing her elite status.

 Swiss freeskier who built massive social media following (millions on Instagram) through creative content while maintaining elite competitive results.
 His trampoline training videos, unique trick variations, and X Games medals showcase modern athlete branding.
 Ragettli's slopestyle technical skills and consistent progression keep him at the top of international rankings.